luisj1983/k3s-deploy/README.md

 This variable will wait for a number of seconds to allow time for cluster node installations to complete and fully spin up.
 ### `wait_after_install_time_secs` (integer/seconds)
 This variable provides the time in seconds that should be used when `wait_after_install` is set to true.
+### `import_kube_config` (bool: true/false)
+This enables the task to create a local kubeconfig on the Ansible control node that will allow you to access the cluster.
+`import_kube_config` is set to false by default as it will not attempt to preserve or merge any existing kubeconfig file.

 ## FAQ/Issues